Broadcasters are making the final push towards

 end of the year.

-the field and be able to broadcast live HD video back to the studio," Moran
+and be able to broadcast live HD video back to the studio,” Moran said.
+He recognizes

 Hitachi is also rolling out a dockable tapeless recorder that can run on the back